-Name Description id Each Tenable Nessus Network Monitor plugin needs a unique rule ID.
-Tenable assigns these 16 bit numbers within the overall Tenable Nessus Network Monitor range of valid entries.
-A list of the current Tenable Nessus Network Monitor plugin IDs can be found on the Tenable website. match This keyword specifies a set of one or more simple ASCII patterns that must be present in order for the more complex pattern analysis to take place.
-The match keyword gives Tenable Nessus Network Monitor a lot of its performance and functionality.
+Name Description Monitor plugins into easily managed sets that can be reported on individually. hs_dport This is the same as hs_sport except for destination ports. hs_sport Normally, when Tenable Network Monitor runs its plugins, they are either free ranging looking for matches on any port, or fixed to specific ports with the sport or dport keywords.
+In very high speed networks, many plugins have a fallback port, known as a high-speed port, which focuses the plugin only on one specific port.
+In High Performance mode, the performance of a Tenable Network Monitor plugin with an hs_sport keyword is exactly the same as if the plugin was written with the sport keyword.
+Each Tenable Network Monitor plugin needs a unique rule ID.
+Tenable assigns these 16 bit numbers within the overall Tenable Network Monitor range of valid entries.
+A list of the current Tenable Network Monitor plugin IDs can be found on the Tenable website. match This keyword specifies a set of one or more simple ASCII patterns that must be present in order for the more complex pattern analysis to take place.
+The match keyword gives Tenable Network Monitor a lot of its performance and functionality.
 With this keyword, if it does not see a simple pattern, the entire plugin does not match.
-This is the name of the vulnerability Tenable Nessus Network Monitor has detected.
-Though multiple Tenable Nessus Network Monitor plugins can have the same name, it is not encouraged. nid To track compatibility with the Tenable Nessus vulnerability scanner, Tenable associates Tenable Nessus Network Monitor vulnerability checks with relevant Tenable Nessus vulnerability checks.
-Multiple Tenable Nessus IDs can be listed under one nid entry such as nid=10222,10223. nooutput For plugins that are written specifically to be used as part of a dependency with another plugin, the nooutput keyword causes Tenable Nessus Network Monitor not to report anything for any plugin with this keyword enabled. noplugin This keyword prevents a plugin from being evaluated if another plugin has already matched.
-For example, it may make sense to write a plugin that looks for a specific anonymous FTP vulnerability, but disable it if another plugin that checked for anonymous FTP has already failed. pbmatch This is the same as bmatch except for binary data on the previous side of the reconstructed network session.
+This is the name of the vulnerability Tenable Network Monitor has detected.
+Though multiple Tenable Network Monitor plugins can have the same name, it is not encouraged. nid To track compatibility with the Tenable Nessus vulnerability scanner, Tenable associates Tenable Network Monitor vulnerability checks with relevant Tenable Nessus vulnerability checks.
+Multiple Tenable Nessus IDs can be listed under one nid entry such as nid=10222,10223.